willwartz/scripture-lookup-tool/README.md

 This tool scrapes publicly available data from Blue Letter Bible.
 Please use responsibly and in accordance with their terms of service.

+- Book abbreviations like "Sam" for "Samuel" are handled (e.g., "1 Sam 2" → "1Sa 2").
+The tool is designed for users
+  familiar with standard Bible book abbreviations (e.g., "1 Sam" or "1Samuel").
+Uncommon forms like "First Samuel" or " 1st Samuel" are not supported.